 "CHILCOTE, a chapelry in the parish of Clifton-Campville, in the hundred of Repton, in the county of Derby, 6½ miles S.W. of Ashby-de-la-Zouch.
 The village is situated on a rock, and was rebuilt by the late F. Robertson, Esq.
 The living is a curacy annexed to the rectory* of Clifton Campville, in the diocese of Lichfield, in the patronage of H. J. Pye, Esq."

 - John Marious WILSON reports in his Imperial Gazetteer of England and Wales (1870-72):

 "CHILCOTE, a township-chapelry in Clifton-Campville parish, Derby; on the river Mease, at the verge of the county, 4 ½ miles S by W of Moira r. station, and 6 ½ SW of Ashby de la Zouch.
 Post-town, Clifton-Campville, under Tamworth.
 Acres, 1,325.
 Real property, £2,170.
 Pop., 129.
 Houses, 27, Chilcote House is the seat of the Robertsons.
 The living is a p. curacy, annexed to the rectory of Clifton-Campville, in the diocese of Lichfield."

+administrative areas in which Chilcote has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SK285114 (Lat/Lon: 52.699531, -1.579697), Chilcote which are provided by: